 It was the beginning of a long and rich history for Exchange Bank & Trust.
 It’s the year First National Bank was established in Leavenworth, Kansas, which was later acquired by Exchange Bank.
 The early predecessors of Exchange Bank had their beginnings in Atchison just a year later.
 This bank has been family-owned all along, initially by the Hetherington family and later the Waggener family.
 Local ownership proudly continues today through the Adair family.

 John A. Adair, Sr. was the bank president for 25 years.
 Over the decades, the bank evolved into who we are today: Exchange Bank & Trust.
-Paul H. Adair, the 2nd son of John, Sr, helped lead the bank for over 47 years, and Paul’s oldest son, Douglass J. Adair, serves as Chairman of the Board of Directors.
+Paul H. Adair, the 2nd son of John, Sr, helped lead the bank for over 47 years, and Paul’s oldest son, Douglass J. Adair, serves as President and Chairman of the Board of Directors.

 Over the years the bank has grown beyond the original buildings in Atchison and Leavenworth.
 We now have 10 branches in Atchison, Leavenworth, Lansing, Easton, Effingham, and Troy, Kansas, Platte City and Rushville, Missouri.
 We have assets in excess of $530 million and we employ approximately 100.